coli-saar/coli-saar.github.io/gfolds.md

 <br>

-Final pretraining loss (left) consistently decreases with as the number of pretraining tokens increases from 3.125% to 50% of the data.
+Final pretraining loss (left) consistently decreases as the number of pretraining tokens increases from 3.125% to 50% of the data.
 After this point, the final loss value plateaus: we prove that&mdash;assuming that an analogue of the Muennighoff et al. (2024) scaling laws holds for the GFoLDS architecture&mdash;it can only be the case that the final loss for the 100% run is (roughly) equal to that for the 50% run if GFoLDS is underparameterized for both the 100% run *and* the 50% run.
 This means that GFoLDS requires much less pretraining data per parameter than textual models: the Chinchilla Scaling Laws (Hoffmann et al., 2022) predict that a textual LLM with the same parameter count (174 million) as GFoLDS necessitates ~5 billion pretraining tokens.
 This is roughly twenty times more than the 254 million tokens for which GFoLDS is overparameterized.

 On the RELPRON validation task (right), we observe improvement of +0.082 in MAP score from the 50% (0.569) to the 100% (0.651) run, which is *higher* than the +0.062 increase from the 25% (0.507) to the 50% run.